 STEP ONE – IDENTIFY WHO WILL DO THE WORK

-Form a group of people who will move the diversity and inclusion initiative forward.
-Your group of people (at least 3) – many call it a Diversity & Inclusion Committee – should include either the Executive Director/CEO of the organization or someone in a top leadership role who is directly connected with the ED/CEO and has the power to move action items forward.
-The committee should also include someone who is knowledgeable about diversity and inclusion.
+Form a group of people who will move the diversity, equity and inclusion initiative forward.
+Your group of people (at least 3) – many call it a Diversity, Equity & Inclusion (DEI) Committee – should include either the Executive Director/CEO of the organization or someone in a top leadership role who is directly connected with the ED/CEO and has the power to move action items forward.
+The committee should also include someone who is knowledgeable about diversity, equity and inclusion.
 This can be a skilled staff member, a volunteer, or a paid consultant.

 Why is the committee important?
-Nonprofit staff are busy, often wearing 2-3 hats and diversity and inclusion efforts can fall below other organizational priorities and last minute deadlines.
+Nonprofit staff are busy, often wearing 2-3 hats and DEI efforts can fall below other organizational priorities and last minute deadlines.
 A group of committed individuals will keep the work moving forward.
 You must be intentional and action-oriented in your efforts and that means identifying the people and adequate time to devote to the effort.

 STEP TWO – FIGURE OUT YOUR “WHY”

 Articulate why this is important to your organization.
-Craft a values statement which will provide the foundation for all of your diversity & inclusion actions and decisions.
+Craft a values statement which will provide the foundation for all of your DEI actions and decisions.

-Articulating why this is important will provide a firm foundation for the entire organization – the words to speak intelligently and meaningfully about diversity and inclusion – for you and your staff and board.
-It will further tie diversity and inclusion values directly to your mission and tell outside people what you’re doing about it.
+Articulating why this is important will provide a firm foundation for the entire organization – the words to speak intelligently and meaningfully about diversity, equity and inclusion – for you and your staff and board.
+It will further tie DEI values directly to your mission and tell outside people what you’re doing about it.
 It builds commitment.

 How you write a values statement – four key components:

-- How your organization defines diversity and inclusion.
+- How your organization defines diversity, equity and inclusion.

-- Why diversity and inclusion are important to your organization’s mission.
+- Why DEI are important to your organization’s mission.

-- What you are doing to advance diversity and inclusion.
+- What you are doing to advance DEI.